 “The positive impact this endeavor to establish a location in South Georgia will have on physician recruitment and workforce development will be substantial,” said Colquitt Regional CEO Jim Matney in a statement.
 “Building a premier site for rural medical education has been a long-term goal for Colquitt Regional, and we are glad to partner with PCOM in bringing a campus to this region.
 I am pleased that our regional academic institutions are interested in enhancing the medical education pipeline.’’

 PCOM established a branch campus in Suwanee, in Gwinnett County, in 2005.
 It graduates physicians (DOs) and pharmacists, and offers graduate degrees in biomedical sciences.
-It also recently launched a physician assistant program.
+It also recently launched physician and medical assistant programs.

 “We look forward to bringing our college’s 117 years of experience in educating physicians and health sciences professionals to the South Georgia area,’’ Dr. Jay Feldstein, president of PCOM, said in a statement.
 The memo of understanding with Colquitt Regional, he said, “begins the extensive process with our accrediting agency to make this possibility come true within the region.
 While much has been done to get us to the point of signing this agreement, we all recognize that much remains to be done.
 We enthusiastically look forward to a successful outcome for all.”